pahadiahimanshu/pahadiahimanshu.github.io/_drafts/point-of-bloggin-draft.md

 ---
 layout: blog
 title: What's the point of blogging?
-(Draft)
 meta: Some people love reading, some love writing and some both.
 I love creating things, things..
 category: blog
 categories: